leonorae/HereItIs/SQL_TESTING.md

    - Actual result: Database returns an error indicating unique constraint violation
    - Status: Pass/Fail

-3. Test: Check all valid attributes are available
+3. Test: Check all not null attributes are available
    - Description: Verify that the all non-null attributes are inserted
    - Test steps:
      1. Insert a artist with missing Name